parvathy-shani/Web-dev/Advanced Web Development/Lesson 12/Tesla-Clone/Header-Tesla-Part-1/README.md

 ## Features

-- Design: The navbar has looks and feel of original Tesla Website, and wprks better on Desktop.
+- Design: The navbar has looks and feel of original Tesla Website, and works better on Desktop.
 - Menu items: Recreates the main menu items present on the original Tesla website.

 ## Installation